jdr4566/CPP-Programs/README.md

-# C-PP-Programs
+# CPP-Programs
 C++  Programs

-In this repository will be my school c++ programs/any basic programs i design for future showcasing / professional reference.
+In this repository will be my  c++ programs i design for future showcasing / professional reference.

 Thank you!